cl-fontana/abcd-docs/docs/source/tofcalc.rst

       If the timestamps are outside the right time window, stop the search.
       Use the timestamps of the selected events to determine the ToFs.

+Since the reference pulse is the time zero, it corresponds to a time offset.
+Time differences are calculated accordingly subtracting the time zero from the timestamps of the other channels.

 In addition to the ToF histograms the ``tofcalc`` calculates also the energy vs ToF and energy vs energy histograms (see :numref:`fig-ABCD-ToF-calculator` for a screenshot of the user interface).

 Coincidence windows